tytydraco/yessleep/out/Strings_Part_II.md

 I think I better leave out the tangent we went on since there’s a lot to cover and covering the horrors of the sexy vampire trend would take pages.
 There’re more important things to cover here.

-Logan said that he wants to come over my house to see it for himself.
+Logan said that he wants to come over to my house to see it for himself.
 He’s certain that there’s something about the Kinseys.
 People don’t buy a century old mansion without knowing the rumors.

 “Could be they’re witches,” Logan said.